5 Important Questions to Answer When Getting a Basement Dehumidifier

 ● Damp or humid air

 These are clear signs that your basement has a moisture problem.
 Next, find the source of the moisture in your basement.
-This will determine if you need to employ a few moisture-prevention tricks or if you need to install a basement dehumidifier to combat high humidity.
+This will determine if you need to employ a few moisture-prevention tricks or if you need to install a dehumidifier for basement to combat high humidity.

 ● Rainwater seeps through the ground and finds its way through crevices in basement walls.